-About growth of cost, one assessment is done about the efficiency of the operator: it will increase and trains will be more loaded.
-50 years after commissioning, it is supposed that load will be two times higher.
+Regarding the growth of cost, one assessment has beendone about the efficiency of the operator, surmising that it will increase and trains will be more loaded.
+Fifty years after commissioning, it is supposed that the load will be two times higher.